 Patan © Kit Hartford

-Patan is actually one of the biggest cities in Nepal, but the historic attractions are mostly located near Durbar Square and this area is best explored on foot.
-Patan Durbar Square is a good place to see beautiful examples of palaces, temples and shrines, and the stunning stone carvings of the Sundari Courtyards.
+Patan is actually one of the biggest cities in Nepal, with historic attractions mostly located near Durbar Square and best explored on foot.
+Patan Durbar Square is a good place to see beautiful examples of palaces, temples, and shrines, and stunning stone carvings of the Sundari Courtyards.

-One of the most stunning is the Krishna Mandir, a stone temple with magnificent friezes built in the 16th century, but there are many wonderful temples to explore.
-Some of the best temples, apart from those found on the main square, include the Mahaboudha Temple, the Rudravarna Mahavihar, the Machchhendranath Temple, the Golden Temple and the Kumbheshwar Temple.
+One of the most stunning sites is the Krishna Mandir, a stone temple with magnificent friezes built in the 16th century.
+Other amazing temples include the Mahaboudha Temple, the Rudravarna Mahavihar, the Machchhendranath Temple, the Golden Temple, and the Kumbheshwar Temple.
 The Patan Museum is also a very popular tourist attraction.

-Admission: Patan Durbar Square NPR 500, Patan Museum NPR 400
+Admission: Patan Durbar Square NPR 500, Patan Museum NPR 250